700 – 90 BC

 The forested and pastoral region of Italy known as Etruria was settled, according to legend, by peoples from western Asia Minor.
 There is arguable evidence the story could be true as they share a similar language with the Aegeans.

 Other parts of Italy were colonized by the Phoenicians and the Greeks, and they had contact with the Villanovan culture who were the possible forerunners of the Etruscans in the same area.
 Scholars debate whether or not Villanovans and Etruscans are the same peoples.

-The governmental structure of Etruria was one of individual city states ruled by kings and confederated in unity of common language and religion.
+The governmental structure of Etruria was one of the individual city-states ruled by kings and confederated in the unity of common language and religion.
 They were later ruled by nobles and then, through war and assimilation, eventually came to be ruled by Rome until their culture had mostly dissipated under Roman influence.

 The religion of the Ancient Etruscans was ominous and hostile and centered on servitude to angry gods in hopes of being spared misfortune.
 This belief system influenced the art that has been found in excavated cemeteries.
 Whether or not all Etruscan art was religiously influenced cannot be determined as most of what has been discovered has been from these types of excavations.